 Confession…I'm a messy person.

 Don't get me wrong, I love having a clean house.
 Like, LOVE it.
 And I certainly try my best.
 But I have to really concentrate on staying on top of my messes (yes, MY messes).
-Not to mention, I have 5 kids (with one on the way!) and my house isn't exactly bite-sized.
+Not to mention, I have 6 kids and my house isn't exactly bite-sized.
 Between those excuses, the fact that I don't like cleaning, and the million and one other things I need to do each day, keeping my house deep-cleaned is a challenge!

 Years ago I came up with a (fairly unconventional) system for being able to deep clean your house (and keep it deep-cleaned!) with 30 minutes or less of cleaning per day!
 I tried doing a cleaning schedule that focused on cleaning specific ROOMS each day, but it just didn't work very well for me.
 I found that certain rooms were getting super clean, and other rooms would never get touched!
 Or I would run out of time before getting past the surface-cleaning.
 Once I started choosing a single TASK (…zone, chore…whatever you want to call it) per day to focus on, everything changed.
 I now decide which room needs that TASK the most that day, and voila!
 Each month my house somehow got magically deep-cleaned, and it felt less overwhelming and much more manageable!